chloe-crews/Team7CENProject/README.md

 # Team7CENProject

 ## Overview
+**Wear & Share** is a peer-to-peer marketplace connecting individuals who are looking to rent costumes, unique outfits, or formal attire with those who own them.
+The platform allows users to list their outfits for short-term rental, providing a cost-effective and sustainable solution for people attending themed parties or special events.
 This project is structured to run automated tests (both unit and integration) using **GitHub Actions**.
 It includes security checks, dependency management, and Python code testing to ensure the stability and security of the application.

+### Team Members
+- Chloe Crews, Nikhil Anantha, Gabriel De Brito, and Arwen Dowers

+### Project Vision
+- **For**: Individuals who need to attend themed parties or special events.
+- **Who**: Do not want to spend an excessive amount of money on an outfit they will only wear once or twice.
+- **The product is**: A web-based marketplace that allows users to rent outfits.
+- **Unlike**: Traditional retail stores or online marketplaces that only sell outfits and costumes.
+- **Our product**: Offers a peer-to-peer platform that facilitates short-term rentals, promoting sustainability and cost-effectiveness.

 ### Features
 - **Unit Testing**: Automated testing of individual components of the application.